 The media mentions that life in Japan is expensive, they say that fruits cost R$ 100, and that Japanese people only eat fish.
 However, they did not mention the fact that these R$ 100 fruits are handcrafted, and that the the cost of living there is lower than in Brazil.

 Any type of industrialized or imported food in Japan, such as chocolates, appetizers, sweets, drinks, cookies and others.
 They may be cheaper than in Brazil.
 Even red meat can be found cheaper.

 Japanese people consume more natural foods than Brazilians, it is possible to see that almost all Japanese foods are composed of vegetables and fruits, so how could this be something expensive and rare?

-Although fruits and vegetables are priced higher than Brazil's (for example, something that costs 10R$ here can cost 30R$) they did not take into account the salary earned by a Japanese, the minimum wage of a Japanese is usually 4 The 10 thousand reais.
+Although fruits and vegetables are priced higher than in Brazil (for example, something that costs 10R$ here can cost 30R$ there) they did not take into account the salary earned by a Japanese, the Japanese minimum wage used to be 4 The 10 thousand reais.

-Japan's food is one of the healthiest in the world, making Japan one of the countries with the most centenarians in the world.
+Food is one of the healthiest in the world, making Japan one of the countries with the most centenarians in the world.
 Even with the Brazilian salary it is possible to eat much more in Japan than in Brazil.
+From Japan